taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Serena: *"...so it's as we thought.
 The beastly creatures that attacked Haven Howes are definitely **not** biological."*

-Asoka: *"Yeah, maybe those were voltage-treated to look furry?
-And no one ever fed the ones we found in the cargo bay, at least not for the last three days."*
+Asoka: *"Yeah...maybe those were voltage-treated to look furry?
+No one ever fed the ones in the cargo bay, at least not for the last three days."*

 Serena: *"Interesting.
 How often does Iri eat?"*

-Asoka: *"Normally about once a week, but more often during this trip."*
+Asoka: *"Normally about once a week?
+More often during this trip."*

 Iri: *"When we underwater, ate ocean sand every day!
 It tastes funny..."*